S E A R C H D V D B e a v e r

 The Quatermass Xperiment

-X The Unknown
+X The Unknown (only on the Shock edition)

 Description: The Quatermass Xperiment (US title: The Creeping Unknown) is a 1955 British Hammer science fiction horror film on Blu-ray, based on the 1953 BBC Television serial The Quatermass Experiment written by Nigel Kneale.
 It is regarded as the first of the "Hammer Horrors".
 Britain's first rocket has been successfully launched and returns to Earth but communication has been severed.
 Only one of the three spacemen (Wordsworth) remains on board whose physical and mental health has been severely damaged.
 He is put under strict observation but his wife smuggles him out of the hospital only to unleash the biggest threat ever to civilisation.
 For the survivor is being consumed by an alien force, who gains strength from human flesh to multiple and grow, threatening to engulf and kill all living organisms.
 Professor Quatermass (Donlevy) must find a way to overcome the thing before it becomes impossible.
 Features the two extraordinary additions of 'Quatermass II' and 'X The Unknown'!
 Blu-ray + DVD formats, 2 disc set.
 Special Features Quatermass 2 X The Unknown (Sequel)